-For a recent publication on Bahrain, I was forced to go back and forth with an editor over the question of whether the February 14th uprising should be introduced in the present or past tense.
+_BahrainReport_web-FINAL.
+Bahrain: How the police recruit radicals.
 Religion and Politics in Bahrain: The Uprising is Over.
 But What Is the Price of Bahrain's Victory?
+For a recent publication on Bahrain, I was forced to go back and forth with an editor over the question of whether the February 14th uprising should be introduced in the present or past tense.

-Bahrain's Triangle of Conflict - By Reza H. Akbari and Jason Stern The common media account of the crisis in Bahrain weaves a compelling narrative of a Shiite-majority people struggling to achieve their inalienable rights against a Sunni-dominant government.
+In this sense, the actual rebellion has long been over, and "major combat operations," as some like to say, essentially were concluded with the second clearing (and for good measure razing) of the former Pearl Roundabout.
+There has been no civil war in Bahrain, so our model did not let us down!
+Bahrain's Triangle of Conflict - By Reza H. Akbari and Jason Stern.
+The common media account of the crisis in Bahrain weaves a compelling narrative of a Shiite-majority people struggling to achieve their inalienable rights against a Sunni-dominant government.